 Security mechanisms in remoting do not work under all circumstances.
 In particular, security is restricted if there is more than one process running.
 From a security point of view, splitting processes is necessary.
+Firmware 2025.0 contains further preparations for a future splitting into several processes.

-The only currently known effects are:

-- multiple sessions (logins) within one TCP connection are no longer possible - RSC services developed by users require new generation with the RSC generator
+The only currently known effect is that multiple remoting sessions (logins) within one TCP connection are no longer possible.